 The crediting period for fields under this protocol is defined as five eligible crop years, which may occur over a period of up to ten years.
-An eligible crop year is defined as a year in which an eligible crop (see Table 3.1) is grown on the field.
+An eligible crop year is defined as one complete cultivation cycle (i.e. 365 days) in which an eligible crop (see Table 3.1), is grown on the field.
+CRTs may only be generated during an eligible crop year.
 Eligible crop years do not have to be consecutive, but project reporting for each field must be continuous during a crediting period, with no gaps between reporting periods.
 This means that multi-year rotations that alternate between eligible and non-eligible crops must report project data for all time periods, including ineligible crop years, to maintain continuous reporting throughout the crediting period (see Section 6.4 for reporting requirements).